Nocksoft/Author-Box-by-Nocksoft/readme.txt

 * General settings page separated in tabs
 * Added option to inherit font from theme
 * Added option to display shadow of Author Box
+* Added option to to adjust border size and border color of Author Box

 = 1.0.4 =
 * Fixed PHP warnings for PHP 8